 • Avoid large amounts of student debt.

-You can't fully escape stress when on the job.
-HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
+Every job has sources of stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
 The proper experience and tools can help address any concerns.
-Additionally, paid training and a consistent schedule help HVAC professionals avoid some of the most common triggers of work-related stress.
+Additionally, paid training and a consistent schedule help HVAC professionals fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be tiring.
+Lifting heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Getting to specialized types of equipment can be strenuous.
 HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work across the country.
+While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-The newest models of heating and cooling systems consume less energy or produce it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, professional servicing will become even more important.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with technical training.
-Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
+Other, more specialty (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
-Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.
+Earn certifications by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which is most often around six months to two years.
+An HVAC company will sometimes also require NATE certification.
+This refers to North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While some math is involved, the bulk of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-A typical workday may vary on the work site as well as your specific skill set.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+A typical workday may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
 Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.